amazeeio/lagoobernetes/images/kubectl-build-deploy-dind/README.md

-# Lagoon Build & Deploy
+# Lagoobernetes Build & Deploy

 This is the Image which contains the actual code that is responsible for building and deploying the Code from Git repositories.